microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 -   Which peering options and other ExpressRoute features would be required?

--   Diagram at a high-level the workflow that Woodgrove will follow to enable ExpressRoute in its environment.
+-   Diagram at a high-level the workflow that Woodgrove will follow to enable ExpressRoute in its environment

--   Identify the information you would need to collect to configure peering and the NAT requirements for the solution.
+-   Identify the information you would need to collect to configure peering and the NAT requirements for the solution

 -   How will you address providing connectivity in the event of a major connectivity provider outage?

--   Be sure your design considers the international needs of the organization.
+-   Be sure your design considers the international needs of the organization

 ### Virtual network design in Azure